 - Focus on improving your gut health and immune health.
 If you have a healthy gut full of beneficial bacteria, you will be less likely to develop a yeast infection.
 The same is true for immune system health.
 Gut and immune health go hand-in-hand as up to 70% of the immune system is located in the gastrointestinal tract.

+So, are yeast infections more common in beer drinkers? can beer cause yeast infection?
 While drinking beer may increase your risk of developing a yeast infection, you do not have to completely cut it out of your life.
 As long as you are moderate in your drinking and have an otherwise healthy gut, you will be better able to prevent a yeast infection from developing.